andreafernandes/Capstone_Project_Submission/README.md

 ## Order and Description of HTML and Rmd files

+Please read this file before accessing the folders and files above.

+The folders (which start with numbers to ensure they show in order) contain all the files and code I needed to generate the html files (which are contained in the folders and I have also copied them outside of the folders for ease of view or for those of you who do not want to see any code!).

-These are in order: Introduction, data cleaning, data exploration, analysis (in two parts)
+Please go through the html files in this order (do not feel obliged to go through these in this order and skip ones you won't be interested in): Introduction, data cleaning, data exploration, analysis (in two parts)

 ******

+Brief description of each file:

 |.html File Name        | Brief Description |
 |:---------------------|:------------------|